Daniel Davison

-Daniel Travis Davison (born January 28th, 1983) is an American musician, songwriter, artist, and filmmaker.
+Daniel Travis Davison (born January 28, 1983) is an American musician, songwriter, artist, and filmmaker.
 He is also a co-founder and former drummer of the band Norma Jean and a former drummer of Underoath and Every Time I Die.

 Early life

-Davison was born on January 28, 1983, in Douglasville, Georgia.
-Where he first learned to play the drums, and started his musical career.
+Davison was born on January 28, 1983, in Douglasville, Georgia, where he first learned to play the drums and started his musical career.

 Career

-Luti-Kriss
+Norma Jean

-In 1997, Davison co-founded the band Luti-Kriss which changed their name to Norma Jean after having been confused for the rapper too many times.
+In 1997, Davison co-founded the band Luti-Kriss.
+They changed their name to Norma Jean after having been confused for the rapper with a similar sounding name, Ludacris.

-Karan kovind

 Colour Revolt

-In early 2010, Davison started playing music again with the indie rock band Colour Revolt.
+In early 2010, Davison joined the indie rock band, Colour Revolt.
 He played several shows with them and recorded drums on their latest record, The Cradle.

 Underoath

 In May 2010, Davison succeeded drummer Aaron Gillespie in the band Underoath before the group disbanded in 2013.
 Davison helped write and record what was thought to be Underoath's last and final record, Ø (Disambiguation).

 When Underoath reunited in 2015, Davison was not featured in the new line-up due to Gillespie coming back in the band.